micoxion/AttoviaWiki/content/L'vad/Attovia/Races/Yewdi.md

 At first one might believe that anything capable of living in the frozen waists of [[Strana Gigantov]] must have come from [[Sheol]] or be born of [[Graskoroth]]'s hatred.
 But the Snezhnyye Lyudi or Yewdi as they are commonly called are a peaceful race who call one of the [[Roeh|Great Shepherds]] their god and creator.
 They live a relatively structured tribal lifestyle that focuses heavily on community vs. the elements.
 # Appearance
-Yewdi all share a few distinct features that remain largely unchanging except when [[Tieflings|Tiefling]] mutations are present.
+Yewdi all share a few distinct features that remain largely unchanging except when [[Katara]] mutations are present.
 Coarse white fur covers most of their body except for the palms, soles of feet, and the front of the face.
 Bushy eyebrows and a long single braid of a beard frame the only visible pale flesh.
 Large eyes with more pupil than white which change color slightly depending on the season[^2].
 Above the head, long rigid hairs sprout from the tips of the ears and reach a foot or two above the scalp.
 # Unique Features
 ### Usik
 Yewdi's stiff ear hairs which they call Usik allow them to detect changes in barometric pressure, giving them the ability to sense changes in the weather.